 IRCC used to be known as Citizenship and Immigration Canada (CIC).
-Usage of the new name for this federal government department began soon after the Canadian government led by Liberal Party leader Justin Trudeau took office in November, 2015.
+Usage of the new name for this federal government department began soon after a new Canadian government took office in November, 2015.

 The addition of the word ‘refugees’ in the official name of the government department reflects the government’s increased focus on humanitarian and refugee immigration to Canada.
 That being said, the government has made it clear that Canada will maintain an open and welcoming immigration policy for skilled immigrants and family class programs.
 There is no evidence to suggest that economic immigration or family reunification is less important to this government than its predecessors; indeed, the government has pledged to increase funding allocated to IRCC to improve program delivery and processing times.